imagej/imagej.github.io/pages/MorphoLibJ.md

 level images.
-From left to right: original image with superimposed markers, result of geodesic reconstruction by dilation, result of border kill operation.](MorphoLibJ-grains-markers-reconstruction-by-dilation-border-kill.png "Some applications of geodesic reconstruction on grey level images.
-From left to right: original image with superimposed markers, result of geodesic reconstruction by dilation, result of border kill operation.")
+From left to right: original image with superimposed markers, result of geodesic reconstruction by dilation, result of border kill operation.](/images/pages/MorphoLibJ-grains-markers-reconstruction-by-dilation-border-kill.png "Some applications of geodesic reconstruction on grey level images.
+From left to right: original image with superimposed markers, result of geodesic reconstruction by dilation, result of border kill operation.")"

 #### Usage